Written by Steven H. Garfinkel, Esq., Founding Partner, N.C. Board Certified Immigration Law Specialist.

 - Employment in a critical or essential capacity for organizations and establishments that have a distinguished reputation

 It is important to note federal regulations allow for other comparable evidence if the above standards do not readily apply to the field.
 This provision allows immigration practitioners and employers leeway to be creative in formulating an argument for an exceptional employee who does not readily fit into the above categories as a result of the nature of their achievements.
 Our firm has successfully assisted clients to secure O-1 visas for individuals whose credentials fall far short of a Nobel Prize!

 The O-1B (Arts)

-To qualify for an O-1B extraordinary ability visa in the field of arts, the applicant must show that he/she has acquired “distinction” in his/her artistic field.
-Distinction means a high level of achievement in the field of the arts evidenced by a degree of skill and recognition substantially above that ordinarily encountered to the extent that the applicant described as prominent is renowned, leading, or well-known in the field of arts.
+To qualify for an O-1B extraordinary ability visa in the field of arts, the applicant must show that they have acquired “distinction” in their artistic field.
+Distinction means a high level of achievement in the field of the arts evidenced by a degree of skill and recognition substantially above that ordinarily encountered to the extent that the applicant described as prominent is renowned, leading or well-known in the field of arts.

 To qualify for an O-1B visa in the motion picture or television industry, the applicant must demonstrate extraordinary achievement evidenced by a degree of skill and recognition significantly above that ordinarily encountered to the extent the person is recognized as outstanding, notable or leading in the motion picture and/or television field.

-For the O-1B visa, the applicant must provide evidence that he/she has received, or been nominated for, significant national or international awards or prizes in the particular field, such as an Academy Award, Emmy, Grammy or Director’s Guild Award, or evidence of at least (3) three of the following:
+For the O-1B visa, the applicant must provide evidence that they have received, or been nominated for, significant national or international awards or prizes in the particular field, such as an Academy Award, Emmy, Grammy or Director’s Guild Award, or evidence of at least three of the following:

 - Performed and will perform services as a lead or starring participant in productions or events which have a distinguished reputation as evidenced by critical reviews, advertisements, publicity releases, publications, contracts or endorsements